Restricted Movements FAQ

-In compliance with current government guidelines, incoming UCC students who have travelled from outside of Ireland will need to restrict their movements for a period of 14 days.
+In compliance with current government guidelines, incoming UCC students who have travelled from outside of Ireland will need to restrict their movements for a period of 14 days, depending on your country of origin.
 We recognise that this may be challenging for students, but we will endeavour to support you as much as possible as you complete this safely and comfortably.
-The government advice is in this link https://www2.hse.ie/conditions/coronavirus/travel.html
+More information is available from the Irish government travel advice website.

-Current Irish Government guidance on restricting your movements are available at this link https://www2.hse.ie/conditions/coronavirus/travel.html#Restrict-movements-travel
+Current Irish Government guidance on restricting your movements is available at:

 Based on current national guidelines, students from must arrive in Ireland at least 14 days before they are due to start their academic studies.
 See programme start dates at this link https://www.ucc.ie/en/records-exams/.

 The 14-day restricted movements period should be completed prior to starting your course.

 Students who have accommodation bookings should contact their accommodation provider as soon as possible to discuss arriving 14 days early to facilitate your restricted movements.
 We expect that most accommodation providers will be able to facilitate this request.

 If your accommodation provider cannot facilitate your early arrival for the period of restricted movements, we may have a solution to support you.
 Students can book with UCC Campus Accommodation for a 14-day period.
 In order to secure a booking, please email email@example.com as soon as possible.

 Due to existing bookings, this accommodation must be vacated by Friday 18th September.
 This means that the latest time you can enter UCC Campus Accommodation for restricted movement purposes is Friday 4th September (unless you have a prior booking there for the full academic year).